thanpolas/thanpolas.github.com/_posts/javascript/2013-01-31-why-i-dont-like-amd-and-what-i-will-do-about-it.md

 ---
 layout: post
 title: "Why I Don't Like AMD And What I Will Do About It"
 description: "Defining the dependencies of your files is more than a requirement for a large scale project.
 There simply is no other way you can accomplish maintainability and collaboration between teams.
-However i beg to defer from calling everything a module and certainly i am not fond of AMD and its' derivatives." category : javascript tags : [javascript, requirejs, amd, modules, dependencies, google closure]
+However i beg to differ from calling everything a module and certainly i am not fond of AMD and its' derivatives." category : javascript tags : [javascript, requirejs, amd, modules, dependencies, google closure]
 shortUrl: http://than.pol.as/MbPR